+TECHNICAL SUMMARY

+Performance of the Cross Lake Holding Pond in Reducing Non-Point Contamination from the Cross Lake Bridge

+Summary of Report Number 346

+INTRODUCTION

-TECHNICAL SUMMARY Determination and Treatment of Substances in Runoff in a Controlled Highway System (Cross Lake) Summary of Report Number 346 INTRODUCTION Because bridges usually span bodies of water, quantifying and controlling non-point pollutant flux from them will take on added significance as federal regulations begin to address non-point contamination of the environment.
+Because bridges usually span bodies of water, quantifying and controlling non-point pollutant flux from them will take on added significance as federal regulations begin to address non-point contamination of the environment.
 This study examined the quality and quantity of the non-point contamination coming from the Cross Lake bridge and examined the effectiveness of a detention pond (Holding Pond) in removing contaminants from the run-off.

-The Cross Lake Bridge is 10,000 feet long.
-It may be considered completely impervious with a surface area of approximately 880,000 square feet.
-The bridge presumably has a closed drainage system and all runoff is conveyed to a concrete-lined holding pond located at the east end of the bridge.
-An American Sigma series 950 flowmeter/sampler measured and logged the runoff flow rate entering the pond.
-In addition, it could be programmed to collect samples across the runoff hydrograph.
-A recording rain gauge, mounted on top of the sampler enclosure, recorded rainfall amounts over time in increments of .01 inch.
-The pond itself has an average surface area of 40,000 square feet with a maximum depth of 6 to 8 feet depending on location.
-The pond bottom slopes toward the outlet.
-OBJECTIVES Research is needed to develop a methodology to:
+OBJECTIVES

+Research is needed to develop a methodology to:

 - 1. Determine a correlation between traffic flow and water runoff quality for this bridge and similar settings, - 2.
 Determine the relationship between water runoff quality from the bridge and effluent quality from the detention pond.
 Develop a predictive relationship for similar settings, - 3.
-Quantify pollutant loads entering and leaving the Cross Lake Holding Pond, P.I.: Dr. Dixie Griffin, Jr. Louisiana Tech University LTRC Contact: Art Rogers, P.E.
-Phone (225) 767-9166 4.
-Assess the efficiency of the Cross Lake Holding Pond in removing contaminants from bridge runoff, and LTRC\ 5.
+Quantify pollutant loads entering and leaving the Cross Lake Holding Pond, - 4.
+Assess the efficiency of the Cross Lake Holding Pond in removing contaminants from bridge runoff, and - 5.
 Develop recommendations for further investigation.